michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 4.0.5 =
+- Renewed the base translation file.
+- Added new translated items for the Japanese translation.
 - Added the Singapore locale for search unit types.

 = 4.0.4 - 03/08/2020 =